-In April 2006 NGC changed its name to Vector Gas Ltd. NGC remains a legal entity holding previously issued consents, but consents applied for after this date were granted in the name of Vector Gas Ltd.
+In April 2006 NGC changed its name to Vector Gas Ltd. NGC remains a legal entity holding previously issued consents, but consents applied for after this date were granted in the name of Vector Gas Ltd and more recently, Vector Limited.

-The gas supply for the plant comes from the adjacent Kapuni Gas Production Station operated by Shell Todd Oil Services Ltd.
+The gas supply for the plant comes from the adjacent Kapuni Gas Production Station formerly operated by Shell Taranaki Limited now Todd Petroleum Mining Company Limited Services Ltd.